geoserver/geoserver/doc/en/user/source/data/webadmin/layers.rst

 .. figure:: img/data_layers_security_editor.png

-To create/edit layer's data access rules simply check/uncheck checkboxes according to desidered access mode (namely read and write) and role.
+To create/edit layer's data access rules simply check/uncheck checkboxes according to desidered access mode and role.
 The Grant access to any role checkboxe grant each role for each access mode.